FineYoungCannibals/ppp_connectors/README.md

 ## ⚠️ **Deprecation notice**

-**APIary** is the successor to the `ppp-connectors` package.
+`apiary` is the successor to the `ppp-connectors` package.
-The original `ppp-connectors` package has been frozen at its final 0.x.x release and will continue to remain available on PyPI for existing users.
+The original `ppp-connectors` package has been frozen at its final 1.1.13 release and will continue to remain available on PyPI for existing users.
 New development and releases are published under the `apiary` package name.